llorracc/as.180.369/contrib/peetyeety/Research Draft/5-results.md

 ### Interpretation

-The SCM results provide more credible evidence of positive employment effects than DiD estimates:
+The SCM results provide more credible evidence than DiD estimates, but **neither employment effect achieves statistical significance** (p = 0.29 for 2015, p = 0.14 for 2020, both > 0.05).
+This means we cannot confidently conclude that the tax credit programs generated employment growth.

-1. **Consistent positive effects:** Both treatments show 3-4% employment increases, suggesting persistent policy impacts across both expansions.

-2. **Approaching significance:** The 2020 effect (p = 0.14) approaches marginal statistical significance, ranking first among all placebo states.
+1. **Positive point estimates, but not statistically significant:** Both treatments show 3-4% employment increases in point estimates, but with p-values of 0.29 and 0.14, we cannot reject the null hypothesis of no effect.
+The effects are suggestive but not conclusive.

+2. **Limited statistical power:** Statistical inference is constrained by the limited donor pool (n = 6 states).
+Neither effect achieves conventional significance thresholds (p < 0.05 or even p < 0.10), meaning we cannot rule out that the observed changes reflect noise rather than genuine policy impacts.

-3. **Robust methodology:** Unlike DiD, SCM does not require parallel trends and naturally down-weights states with divergent pre-treatment patterns, addressing the fundamental limitations identified in the DiD analysis.
+3. **Robust methodology, but null results:** Unlike DiD, SCM does not require parallel trends and naturally down-weights states with divergent pre-treatment patterns, addressing the fundamental limitations identified in the DiD analysis.
+However, even with this more appropriate method, we cannot detect statistically significant employment effects.

-4. **Realistic magnitudes:** The 3-4% employment effects are economically meaningful and consistent with magnitudes reported in film tax credit literature (Thom, 2018; Rickman & Wang, 2020).
+4. **Implications:** The lack of statistical significance means we cannot confidently say the tax credits increased employment.
+While the positive point estimates are consistent with modest employment gains reported in some film tax credit literature (Thom, 2018; Rickman & Wang, 2020), the evidence is insufficient to conclude that California's programs meaningfully expanded employment.

-However, statistical inference remains constrained by the limited donor pool (n = 6 states).
-Achieving conventional significance (p < 0.10) would require California to rank first out of seven states, which occurs for 2020 but not for 2015.

 ---